 Bagoong Rice (₱320).
 Rice tossed in shrimp paste.

-The bagoong rice worked with all the dishes but is best paired with their kare-kare.
+The bagoong rice worked well with all the dishes and is best paired with their kare-kare.

 Sorbet (Cucumber and Coconut) (₱120).
 Frozen fruit juices mixed with home-brewed lambanog.